dishantkawatra/StarCast/README.md

 In Home Screen we used search bar on top of the screen which is first screen of navigation graph you get from nav_graph file in this screen you search people ex - Owen Lars

-After search people list we show all names on recycler view ... when you tap on that name it navigate to next screen.
+After search people list will show with all names on recycler view ... when you tap on that name it navigate to next screen.

 ```